Q. Are you licensed?

 Q. When can I expect my order to be delivered?

 A. We are on a 2 week delivery cycle.
-If you place your order by the end of the business day on Friday your flavorful order will be shipped the second Monday or Tuesday.
-All flavorful orders must be paid for by the Friday before they are scheduled to ship or they will be held an additional week.
-If you order mild your order will take 3 weeks to fill after payment is received.
+If you place your order by the end of the business day on Friday your order will be shipped the third Monday or Tuesday.
+All orders must be paid for by the Friday before they are scheduled to ship or they will be held an additional week.
 Payment is expected when the order is placed.
 We take all major credit cards and PayPal.

 Q. Can you ship to Canada, Alaska or Hawaii?